Horror films of Cambodia: History

-One of the earliest successful Cambodian Horror movies was the 1970s film The Snake King's Wife by Tia Kim Kon.
+One of the earliest successful Cambodian horror productions was the 1970 film The Snake King's Wife by Tea Lim Koun.
 Other films followed such as Crocodile Man, The Snake King's Wife Part 2, The Snake girl and My Mother is Arb.
 These films found success both in Cambodia and abroad.
 Although the Cambodian Civil War was being waged in the provinces during this era, there were up to 33 cinemas operating in the capital city of Phnom Penh.
 Always full of viewers, the theaters provided an escape from the realities of war and taxes imposed on the brisk ticket sales provided the weakening government with a source of revenue with which to fight the encroaching Khmer Rouge.

 As the war began to threaten Phnom Penh in 1974, cinemas began to close and movie production all but halted.
 When the Khmer Rouge gained control of the government in 1975, the new regime abolished institutional establishments such as currency, education, markets and private property.
 Movie production in Cambodia ceased to exist as artists, producers, actors and singers were executed to "get rid of any Western legacy of the capitalist ideology".

 After the Vietnamese invasion of Cambodia ended Khmer Rouge rule in 1979, cinemas began to open again, but only showed foreign films (specifically from Vietnam, the USSR, and Soviet Bloc countries) due to lack of both human and material resources to make movies locally.
 Despite these films being mostly propaganda vehicles with some from the romance genre, moviegoers starving for entertainment flocked to the hot, overcrowded theaters, standing in line for hours for a chance to buy tickets or bribe security guards to get in.
 This public enthusiasm led to the revival of the native Cambodian film industry in 1987.
 Horror films were still not allowed, however, as financial backing came primarily from Vietnam and the USSR and movies could not offend the Vietnamese-backed government.